nasa/Common-Metadata-Repository/reindexer/README.md

     [CMR Indexer App] --> [Elasticsearch]
 ```

-**Two levels of fan-out for granules:**
+**Processing flow for granules:**
-1. API enqueues one `CollectionWorkItem` per collection onto the intermediate queue
+1. API enqueues one `CollectionWorkItem` per collection onto the collection queue (`COLLECTION_QUEUE_URL`)
-2. Throttler expands each collection into `GranulePageWorkItem`s based on granule count and `CHUNK_SIZE`
-3. Throttler fetches each page from Oracle and publishes individual `concept-update` messages to the indexer queue
+2. Throttler reads each `CollectionWorkItem`, opens an Oracle cursor for the collection, and streams granule IDs in chunks via keyset pagination (`fetchmany`)
+3. Each chunk is published directly to the indexer queue, rate-limited by a token bucket and gated on ES cluster health
+4. A DynamoDB checkpoint is written after each successfully dispatched chunk; SIGTERM or task replacement resumes from the last checkpoint rather than restarting from offset 0

 **Job state** is persisted in DynamoDB.
 If an ECS task is replaced or crashes, the new task resumes any interrupted granule jobs from the last checkpoint on startup.